zudi-lin/tracking_toolbox/README.md

 * If the virtual env is not activated, run `source activate tracking`.
 * If you are not in the `tracking_toolbox` folder, navigate to the folder.
 * Run `jupyter notebook` and open `tracking_parallel.ipynb` (please use `which jupyter` to check if the jupyter in this virtual env is being used).
-* For earlier version of the notebooks check `/others`.
+* For the vanilla version without parallelism, use `tracking.ipynb`.

 ## Citation <a name="citation"></a>
 If you find **TrackMo** useful in your research, please cite: